its-bashar/P2X/README.md

-# P2X-Heterotrimer-Analysis
+# P2X Heterotrimer Analysis

-Exploring Hetero-trimeric P2X Receptor Complexes with AlphaFold3 and scRNA-seq
+This repository contains scripts and analysis for exploring hetero-trimeric P2X receptor complexes using AlphaFold3 and scRNA-seq data.